 I sometimes go from "this is sort of funny" to "this might be funny" to "I'm not so sure this is funny at all."
-I sometimes run my ideas by a certain friend, just to check.
+I would sometimes run my ideas by a certain friend, just to check.
 (She has a great laugh.)

 However, "The Editor's" question challenged me as a teacher, and I began giving it some thought.

-I've taught people to draw, but that did make them great artists.
-I'm not sure I could teach anyone to write humor, but I can give my thoughts about what makes certain things funny.
+In the past I have taught people basic drawing techniques.
+It helped them to improve but that did nor necessarily make them great artists.
+In the same way, I'm not sure I could teach anyone to write humor, but I do have a few ideas about what makes certain things funny.

-I think this may be similar to reading a scientific, medical, clinical manual about the human physical procreative procedure.
+Think about reading a scientific, medical, clinical manual about the human physical procreative procedure.
 It may contain all of the correct information, but it is not sexy.